 After thoroughly mixed set aside and prepare the cabbage

 ·4 16oz cans of diced tomatoes

-Cut leaves off of 2 heads of lettuce and cut down the veins on the leaves drop the leaves into the hot water for a couple of minutes remove with tongs place on a plate to cool
+Cut leaves off of 2 heads of cabbage and cut down the veins on the leaves drop the leaves into the hot water for a couple of minutes remove with tongs place on a plate to cool

 In a large cooking pot place half a 16 ounce can of Sauer Kraut, to cover the bottom and a layer of diced tomatoes and enough water to cover the Kraut and tomatoes.